-- You license the manufacturing of your product to a Chinese manufacturer
+- You license the contract manufacturing of your product to a Chinese manufacturing company

 How to Import Wine into China

-In this business you must do your homework first to understand the intricacies involved in importing wine — from wine sourcing, to cost analysis, to shipping and warehousing, to marketing and selling.
+In this business you must do your homework first to understand the intricacies involved in importing wine — from wine sourcing, to manufacturing cost, to shipping and warehousing, to marketing, white or private labelling, product pricing and selling.
 Therefore, there are 6 factors to follow:

 - Budgeting: Make sure you have sufficient working capital available, so you don’t get caught in a bind wondering, “Where did my money go?”

-- Logistics: Make sure packaging is strong and protective.
+- Logistics: Make sure packaging design is strong and protective.

 - Distribution: Make sure to understand what a good distributor needs before you enter into any agreement, set expectations at the outset, communicate often and support them.

 - Licenses: Consult with the Alcohol Beverage Control Board-United States, Canada and Mexico, among others.